JodlGayatin/Coursera_Getting_and_Cleaning_Data_Project/README.md

 3. run_analysis.R - the script used to derive the clean data set from the input files
 4. Tidy.txt - the tidy data which is the output after running the R script

-For any concerns or future collaboration opportunities please contact me at [LinkedIn Account](https://ph.linkedin.com/in/ojigayatin)
+For any concerns or future collaboration opportunities please contact me at my [LinkedIn Account](https://ph.linkedin.com/in/ojigayatin)